NullVoxPopuli/ember-lifecycle-component/README.md

 The `LifeCycleComponent` has the same interface as `@glimmer/component`, but with some additional hooks.

+**Generally, you do not need this.
+Nearly all side-effecting code can be represented as computed/tracked properties and regular getters while causing changes via the functions that would have started the side-effect anyway**.

 All the hooks available for use are:

 - constructor(owner, args)